-The table assumes you are configuring the BIG-IP system on the client side of the WAN.
+The following table assumes you are configuring the BIG-IP system on the client side of the WAN.

-iApp template question Your answer On the BIG-IP system between clients and the WAN What type of network connects clients to the BIG-IP system? (on page 10) LAN or WAN as appropriate What type of network connects servers to the BIG-IP system? (on page 11) WAN through another BIG-IP system Do you want to create a new pool or use an existing one?
-Typically you would leave this at the default for this scenario (Do not use a pool), however you could create a pool of local servers to use as a fallback in case the WAN becomes unavailable.
-On the BIG-IP system between servers and the WAN What type of network connects clients to the BIG-IP system? (on page 10) WAN through another BIG-IP system What type of network connects servers to the BIG-IP system? (on page 11) LAN or WAN as appropriate (Typically LAN)
+iApp template question Your answer On the BIG-IP system between clients and the WAN What type of network connects clients to the BIG-IP system? (on page 12) LAN or WAN as appropriate What type of network connects servers to the BIG-IP system? (on page 13) WAN through another BIG-IP system Do you want to create a new pool or use an existing one?
+Typically you would leave this at the default (Do not use a pool), however you could create a pool of local servers as a fallback in case the WAN becomes unavailable.
+On the BIG-IP system between servers and the WAN What type of network connects clients to the BIG-IP system? (on page 12) WAN through another BIG-IP system What type of network connects servers to the BIG-IP system? (on page 13) LAN or WAN as appropriate (Typically LAN)